matloff/cdparcoord/README.md

 The resulting data has just under 20,000 rows.

-As mentioned, a key feature of the package is discretization of continuous variables, so that tuple frequency counts have meaning.
+As mentioned, a key feature of the package is discretization of continuous variables, so that the tuple frequency counts will have meaning.
 We will do this via the package's **discretize()** function, which we will apply to the numeric variables.

 However, in this particular data set, there are variables that seem numeric but are in essence factors, as they are codes.
 For the **educ**